-RELL 121, 122, 123 GREEK I 4, 4, 4 An introductory study of the elements of New Testament Greek with experience in translation.
+RELL 121, 122, 123 GREEK I 4, 4, 4

+An introductory study of the elements of New Testament Greek with experience in translation.
 This course emphasizes the development of the ability to read the original language, and at the same time aims to create an interest in the New Testament.
 The First Epistle of John is translated as well as selected chapters in the Gospel of John.
+Prerequisite: A score of 50% on the ACT composite score and 50% on ACT English scores or successful completion of ENGL 121, 122.

-RELL 221, 222, 223 GREEK II 3, 3, 3 Continued reading in the Greek New Testament with emphasis upon principles of interpretative translation.
+RELL 221, 222, 223 GREEK II 3, 3, 3

+Continued reading in the Greek New Testament with emphasis upon principles of interpretative translation.
 The book of Revelation and selections from the Gospels are used in developing a facility in translation.

 RELL 341, 342, 343 DOCTRINAL EPISTLES OF PAUL 2, 2, 2 An exegetical study of the great doctrinal epistles of Paul.
 Selections from the letters of the Thessalonians, Corinthians, Romans and Galatians are especially studied as examples of the apostle's theological writings.
 RELL 344, 345, 346 LATER EPISTLES OF PAUL 2, 2, 2 An exegetical study of examples of Paul's later letters, especially the so-called prison epistles.
 The epistles of Paul to the Ephesians, Philippians and Colossians are studied as well as Hebrews.
 RELL 441 INTRODUCTION TO BIBLICAL HEBREW 3 An introduction to the basic elements of Biblical Hebrew.
 Designed to enable the student to use the language as a tool in Biblical studies and to provide a basis for further study in Hebrew.
 RELL 442, 443 HEBREW I 3, 3 A concentrated study of Hebrew grammar.
 Emphasis is given to the mastery of the regular verb, use of the lexicon, and the reading of narrative prose from the Pentateuch and the Prophets.
 RELL 441 is prerequisite to RELL 442 or RELL 443.
 RELL 451, 452, 453 HEBREW READING 2, 2, 2 Directed reading in the prophetic sections of the Hebrew Bible.
 Material from Isaiah and either Jonah or Hosea is selected for translation.
 Some experience in the translating from the Dead Sea Scrolls is provided in the spring quarter.
-RELL 461, 462 TEXTUAL CRITICISM OF THE NEW TESTAMENT 2, 2 A study of materials, methods and history of New Testament textual criticism, with practical exercise using microfilms and facsimiles of manuscripts.
-Must be taken in sequence.
-RELL 463 TRANSLATION PROBLEMS 2 A study of the methods, resources and history of the art of Bible translation.
-A critical evaluation will be made of the important contemporary translations and of some of the more important translation problems.